Home - Bookapy Book Preview

 As we zoom in on the seemingly unspent round, we can see a series of inscriptions that have been placed on the side.
 The words are as follows:

 “We, the United Nations, dedicate this site on the Mare Nubium Battle location as the Memorial for the NATO-Chinese Crisis of 2127.
 This shell was never used by two opposing sides that never hoped to fire a shot at one another in 2125.
 In 2127, the battles that occurred resulted from an incident that would claim the lives of over 761 on both sides.
-Each helmet comes from the last soldier from both sides that died on Luna from this conflict.
-May this site be forever protected and preserved in hopes that peace will thrive and continue for the nations at home as we give condolences that such an event like this will never happen again.
+Each helmet comes from the last soldier from both sides who died on Luna from this conflict.
+May this site be forever protected and preserved in hopes that peace will thrive and continue for the nations at home, as we give condolences that such an event like this will never happen again.
 Signed, the people of Earth and Luna, 2129.”

 We say goodbye to Luna.
 We begin to zoom further and further out as we see the entirety of the Mare Nubium region.
-We see the lit domes as we eventually pan out to see the sphere of the moon itself.
+We see the lit domes before we eventually pan out to see the sphere of the moon itself.
 What lies beyond is the stars in the dense field of space.
-We embrace the darkness as we begin to venture forth.
-We travel faster than the speed of light as we start to see stars zip past us.
-Sol is nothing more than a spec in space as its light is one of the billions out in the void.
+We embrace the darkness before venturing forth.
+We travel faster than the speed of light and see stars zip past us.
+Sol is nothing more than a speck in space, as its light is one of the billions out in the void.

-Much like most of the galaxy, much of the stars out there consist of those of the M-Type variety.
+Much like most of the galaxy, many of the stars out there consist of those of the M-type variety.
 Red dwarf stars are so small that visual telescopes can barely pick them up.
 Their luminosity is so dim that it makes Sol, which is often called a yellow dwarf, appear as a giant.
 Just bigger than Jupiter, we begin to close in on the tiny star that is known as Trappist-1.
 It is here that we can gaze upon a series of seven planets that orbit it.

 For now, the human race was trapped with an early dilemma of its own once the famed Gabatrix Experiment was done.
 Should Earth be regulated to a mining world to provide the materials of an ever-expanding society?
 What about Luna or Mars?
 Even with the implementation of “Never Again,” the human race still needs the raw materials required to produce homes, equipment, and even the vessels that will carry themselves out amongst the stars.
 The fantastic and beautiful worlds of Cebravis, Oshun, Cipra, Eutera, and Aphadus must be preserved at whatever cost.
 This meant that somewhere, something had to be sacrificed to provide those materials.

 The answer lies in the worlds that prove to be of little interest.
 Something must be sacrificed, and it was decided that Trappist-1 would be on the chopping block.
 As we zoom in closer to the system, we can begin to see the numerous worlds in their better glory.
 Each one is beautiful in its own right.
-While life was found to exist to certain degrees on some of these worlds, humankind had to turn a blind eye to it.
+While life was found to exist to certain degrees in some of these worlds, humankind had to turn a blind eye to it.
 Seven exoplanets meant that there was more than enough to supply the material wealth that could be provided to every planet on every human society in the thousands of years to come.

 It is here that we begin to zoom in on the great colony that is Batrice.
 Located in Trappist-1e, the combination of the right amount of heat from its star has caused the ice to melt into a liquid.
 This, combined with tidal heating, causes the rocks to be messaged and molded after billions of years into the most significant materials ever found.
 It is easy to extract and mine the gems below.
 We zoom in close enough to see that it is a rocky world with large purple lakes on its lit side.

 Batrice……its history is one of strife and achievement.
 The great dome cities that lie on its surface are designed to be mobile.
 It provides the ultimate defense in case the star decides to unleash a devastating superflare on its surface.
 Each dome city consists of enormous and powerful drills that claw deep into its crust.
-The human populations that reside within them know only one thing: to look beneath its feet.
+The human populations that reside within them know only one thing: to look beneath their feet.
 There is a saying in this world that you have never met a person from Batrice until you decide to lower your head and follow your gaze to the ground with them.
 It is there that you look up and then behold the fact that they managed to accomplish far more than that.

 Established in 2263, the colony of Batrice’s first action was to dig.
 While the extracted metals and material results were nothing better than Earth, it didn’t matter.
 For the people here, it was life.
 For them, Earth was a forgotten and ravaged relic.
 Its poisoned waters made things unthinkable in the desire to go towards.
 With hopes that one day Earth could be restored, the need to mine from the Trappist-1 system grew.

 While the results were slow at first, Batrice knew that its place was important in politics' societal infrastructure.
 The people were not stupid, and many of the rich were starting to come from these two worlds.
-Much like Earth's history, those that have the material wealth, the mines, and the resources could, in effect, control the destiny of other civilizations.
+Much like Earth's history, those who have the material wealth, the mines, and the resources could, in effect, control the destiny of other civilizations.
 Mars was becoming a slowly abandoned world thanks to Cebravis, but it still provided the equipment and resources to build a military.
 Its place as a capital is more than understood.
 While Cebravis kept the military away from them, Batrice and Gillan knew that it had an opportunity that the other worlds didn’t.

-We instead get closer and closer to Batrice near the western hemisphere, where the light and darkness meet.
+Instead, we get closer to Batrice near the western hemisphere, where the light and darkness meet.
 This is the area where the temperatures meet in the middle.
 Trapped in a tidally locked position, it will forever be dawn in this zone of the exoplanet.
 We begin to see something that looks like a ring at first, but as we fly in, we begin to see the object's full size.
 Tethered to the ground in high orbit, the ring is nothing more than a gate array.
-Thanks to the great experiment of the past, the people of Batrice can make a trip from one system to another quickly.
+Thanks to the great experiment of the past, the people of Batrice can make a trip from one system to another almost instantly.
 It serves as a massive port, but the population wanted more.
 In the wisdom or greed of society, it was seen that Batrice could give something that only Mars was providing at the time.
 We can see on the ring an extensive series of construction platforms attached below the array.

 It does not end there.
 Our destination is not this location.
 Instead, we back away from the shipyards.
 It begins to get smaller and smaller as we have a fantastic view of the great surface below.
 Ahead of the gate array is the planet Trappist 1D.
 It is little more than a planet of dirt and rock.
 Heated by its star, it is barren of life, but the world's close proximity provides comfort in this crowded solar system.
 We continue to move further and further away until we begin to see one of the great marvels of the human race.

 In high orbit near the more northern section of the planet is a titan of construction.
 It stands almost like a beacon.
 It is so large that you can only marvel at how tall it is as you look up.
 More extensive than the tallest of skyscrapers of Earth…..taller than the World Trade Center of former Earth……taller than the Shanghai Tower…….taller than the Burj Khalifa…..it is nothing more than a colossus.
 It appears almost like a giant pill in space that stretches over 10 kilometers long.
-It carries two massive spinning drums on it on the top and bottom.
+It carries two massive spinning drums on the top and bottom.
 The might of Batrice seems to point straight up.

 It is nothing more than the great Fort Batrice.
 It is the ultimate achievement of human engineering.
 Its construction began in 2299, and it is only nearing completion.
 Only the bottom drum is currently spinning as the top portion is still being worked on.
 The sight of it dominates the fact that additional warships also sit in-formation to protect it from harm.